E Bikes in Zion: Why Pedal When You Can Cruise

 If you're in need of some park swag, the Zion visitor center park stores are the place to be.
 They've got everything from t-shirts and hats to stuffed animals and keychains.

 Let's not forget about the Zion Outfitter, which not only has a great selection of outdoor gear, but also plenty of stylish clothing options.
-So whether you're looking for a cozy hoodie to snuggle up in after a day of hiking, or a trendy hat to keep the sun out of your eyes, Zion has got you covered.
-If you're staying in nearby towns like Springdale or Hurricane, don't forget to check out the local shops and boutiques for even more unique finds.
+Whether you're looking for a cozy hoodie to snuggle up in after a day of hiking, or a trendy hat to keep the sun out of your eyes, Zion has got you covered.

 Enjoy a cozy vacation in this historic Utah cabin near Zion National Park.